 You will be required to answer these health-related questions when checking in:

-If you answer YES to any of the questions 1 to 7 at home or at the airport, you will be prohibited from travelling, unless you present a medical certificate* attesting that your symptoms are not related to COVID-19 (applicable only to questions 1 to 5).
+If you answer YES to any of the questions while checking in online or at the airport, you will be prohibited from travelling, unless you present a medical certificate attesting that your symptoms are not related to COVID-19 (applicable only to questions 1 to 3).

 Foreign nationals also need an Electronic Travel Authorization (eTA) or a visa containing an eTA to enter Canada.
 Please inquire.

 Please note that a mask is required upon arrival at the airport; otherwise, you will not be able to enter the airport and, therefore, travel.